Entries by Andy Biancotti

 In some applications, PTFE membrane filtration efficiencies are high enough to allow for the recirculation of treated air back into the facility.

 In normal situations with non-hazardous materials, a simple dust collector with basic filters is often sufficient to meet regulatory requirements.
 However, when handling hazardous dust, additional steps are necessary to comply with local regulations.
-For example, hazardous dust might require dust collectors fitted with high-efficiency filters, such as bags or cartridges with nanofiber or PTFE membranes.
+For example, hazardous dust might require dust collectors fitted with high-efficiency filters, such as bags or cartridges with nanofiber or Las membrana PTFE.
 These filters capture a higher percentage of the smallest particles.

 Using HEPA Filters for Extra Safety